-

 It can be seen from the above analysis that the resistivity and compaction density of silicon carbon powders of different processes and batches have a relatively good correlation with the final battery performance.
 This correlation makes the detection of parameters such as resistivity and compaction density of active particle powder an effective means of predicting final battery performance.
 By accumulating a certain amount of powder characterization test data during production, we can establish this correlation, allowing us to quickly identify batch anomalies and predict final cell performance.
 Therefore, the detection of parameters such as resistivity and compacted density of active granular powder is of great significance for improving production efficiency and product quality.

-This case study demonstrates an effective multi-scale workflow for monitoring the production batch stability of gas phase silicon carbon anode materials.
-By using the PRCD3100 and BER2500 instruments, we rapidly characterized the electrical and physical properties of powders and electrodes from two different CVD processes.
+This case study demonstrates an effective multi-scale workflow for monitoring CVD silicon-carbon anode production batch stability.
+Using the PRCD3100 and BER2500 instruments, we rapidly characterized the electrical and physical properties of powders and electrodes from two CVD process routes across eight production batches.

-The results clearly showed that Process B produced silicon carbon anode material with better conductivity, higher compaction density, and superior batch-to-batch consistency compared to Process A. These powder-level advantages translated directly to more consistent electrode resistance and predictable cell performance.
-Most importantly, outliers in final cell data were traceable to anomalies in the initial powder characterization data.
+Process B produced silicon-carbon anode material with better conductivity, higher compaction density, and superior batch-to-batch consistency compared to Process A. These powder-level advantages translated directly to more consistent electrode resistance and predictable cell performance.
+Anomalies in final cell data were traceable to anomalies in initial powder characterization data.
+Anode powder testing using powder resistivity, compaction density, and electrode resistance monitoring provides a powerful, rapid screening method for CVD silicon-carbon anode quality control—invaluable for both R&D process optimization and production-line batch release decisions.

 [1] Q. Liu, Y. Hu, X. Yu, et al. The Pursuit of Commercial Silicon-Based Microparticle Anodes for Advanced Lithium-Ion Batteries: A Review.
 Nano Research Energy.
 2022, 1: e9120037.